Neha Mehta

 is an Indian actress primarily known for her work in Gujarati cinema, and Hindi television.
 Mehta is best known for her portrayal of "Anjali Mehta" in India's longest-running sitcom, Taarak Mehta Ka Ooltah Chashmah (2008–2020).
 Her other prominent television appearances include as Vaishali in Dollar Bahu (2001–2002), and Saroj Chopra in Bhabhi (2002).

-Early life
+Early life and education

-She ancestrally belongs to Patan, Gujarat, India but was brought up in Vadodara and Ahmedabad.
+Her ancestrally belongs to Patan, Gujarat, India but was brought up in Vadodara and Ahmedabad.
 She comes from a family that has deep roots in Gujarati literature and she herself is a Gujarati speaker.
 Her father is a popular singer who inspired her to become an actress.
 She holds a Master's degree in Performing arts (MPA), in Indian Classical Dance, and a Diploma in Vocal and drama.